 I love to tell stories to adults.
 You never outgrow your need for stories!
 In fact, very few of the stories I use (even with school kids) are "children's" stories.
 Most of them come from the ancient oral tradition which developed stories for listeners of all ages.

-The tales in my repertory come from Africa and the Orient, Europe, and North and South America.
+The tales in my repertory come from Africa and Asia, Europe, and North and South America.
 I have a special collection of folktales from Japan, learned during residencies there and on American tours with my Japanese colleague, Hiroko Fujita.
 Our work on both sides of the Pacific won the National Storytelling Network's International StoryBridge award in 2003.
-Recently I edited a collection of her rare Japanese folktales.
+I have edited several collections of her rare traditional folktales (see Publications).

 My stories run from forty-five seconds to forty-five minutes.
 Most are five to ten minutes in length.
 I seldom use props, puppets, or pictures: the audience paints their own visual images in their own minds.
 When I add touches of gesture, mime, character voice, dance movement, or sound effects, it is to evoke images without dictating them.
 Listeners are my partners in creation.